Barrow Blitz: 1941 raids

 The difficulty of solely targeting Barrow's shipyard meant that many residential neighbourhoods were bombed instead; 83 civilians were killed, 330 injured, and over 10,000 houses were damaged or destroyed during the Blitz, about 25 percent of the town's housing stock.
 Surrounding towns and villages were often mistaken for Barrow and were attacked instead, while many streets in Barrow were severely damaged.
 Bombing during mid-April 1941 caused significant damage to a central portion of Abbey Road, completely destroying the Waverley Hotel as well as Christ Church and the Abbey Road Baptist Church.
 The town's main public baths and Essoldo Theatre were also severely damaged, however they were repaired within years.
 Hawcoat Lane is a street that is most noted for taking a direct destructive hit in early May 1941.
 Barrow has been described as somewhat unprepared for the Blitz, as there were only enough public shelters for 5 percent of the town's population; some people who lived in the town centre were even forced to seek refuge in hedgerows on the outskirts of Barrow.
 This shortage of shelters was believed to have led to excessively high casualties.
 Two fire watchers were killed in May 1941 when the hammer head crane they were stationed in at Vickers Shipyard was bombed by the Luftwaffe.

 The headquarters of Barrow's anti-aircraft defences was in the Furness Abbey Hotel, a sandstone building next to the former railway station by the ruins of the abbey, in a valley screened by trees, it would seem to have been an unlikely target.
 In May 1941 it was attacked and badly damaged by the Luftwaffe.
 Most of the hotel was subsequently demolished and the remaining part became a public house/restaurant known as 'The Abbey Tavern'.
 Barrow Central Station was heavily damaged on 7 May 1941; a First World War memorial located within it still bears the holes and gashes caused by the World War II bombings.

 Aftermath

-A local housewife, Nella Last wrote a diary of her everyday experiences on the home front during the war for the Mass-Observation project.
+A local housewife, Nella Last wrote diaries of her everyday experiences on the home front during the war and after for the Mass-Observation project which were published in a series of books.
 Her memoirs were later adapted for television.

+Stella Rimington, later head of MI5, moved out of London to Barrow at the age of four when the war started, and lived there during the Blitz there.
+She described hiding under the stairs, windows being blown out, and ceilings falling down.
+On a very bad night, she walked through the bombs to an air raid shelter.

 Barrow's main war memorial is a cenotaph located in Barrow Park.
 It bears the names of hundreds of Barrovians who died in combat during various wars, including 616 in the First World War, 268 in the Second World War, and 6 in the Korean War.
 The Dock Museum in Hindpool contains an exhibit about the Barrow Blitz.

-Stella Rimington, later head of MI5, moved out of London to Barrow at the age of four when the war started, and lived there during the Blitz there.
-She described hiding under the stairs, windows being blown out, and ceilings falling down.
-On a very bad night, walking through the bombs to an air raid shelter.